 To get your Public Services Card, you must do the following:

-1) Book a face-to-face registration appointment by availing of one of the following options
+1) Book a face-to-face registration appointment by contacting your local PSC/SAFE Registration Centre.

 2) Bring certain documents to your face-to-face appointment

 *If you are an Irish or UK citizen and do not have a Passport or Driving licence as identification, you may still be issued with a Public Services Card.
 When you attend you will have an in-depth interview and additional information gathered during this interview will be verified in order to confirm your identity.